Can virtual doctor visits match In-Person care for rheumatic diseases?

 Summary

-This study looked at whether video or phone visits with a rheumatologist work as well as in-person visits for people with rheumatic diseases like arthritis.
-Over 650 adults took part, and researchers measured how satisfied patients were with each type of visit and which they preferred.
-The goal was to find safe and effective ways to deliver care during the COVID-19 crisis and beyond.
+This study looked at whether video or phone visits (tele-rheumatology) work as well as in-person visits for people with rheumatic diseases like arthritis.
+Over 650 adults took part, and researchers measured how satisfied they were with each type of visit and which they preferred.
+The goal was to help doctors and patients decide the best way to deliver care during and after the COVID-19 pandemic.

 Get updates